sauravraghuvanshi/Awsome-Serverless/Section 1- What is serverless computing/README.md

 * Allows a requesting system to access and manipulate textual representaion of web resources using a uniform and predefined set of stateless operations

 ### What are building blocks of Function-as-a-Service(FaaS):-
+1. The first building block is **RESTful API**.
+REST is based on HTTP(Hyper Text Transfer Protocal).
+HTTP is use to  exchange